Meatpacking plants are repeat offenders of child exploitation- FreedomUnited.org

 The exploitation of migrant children in hazardous industries is a growing concern.
 A December 2023 New York Times investigation detailed thousands of Mexican and Central American children working dangerous jobs after crossing the U.S. border alone.
 These minors often clean slaughterhouses and handle dangerous machinery, with cases of severe injuries, such as amputations, reported.

 However, the problem extends beyond migrant children.
 In Wisconsin, a 16-year-old high school student tragically died after becoming trapped in a sawmill machine.
-Similarly, federal investigations have uncovered cases of minors cleaning meat grinders, installing Christmas lights on rooftops, and working excessive hours in fast-food restaurants.
+Similarly, federal investigations uncovered cases of minors cleaning meat grinders, installing Christmas lights on rooftops, and working excessive hours in fast-food restaurants.

 As reported by CBS,